mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    For details, see: [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)

    Choose a meaningful name for your key pair.
-In the example below, we will be using the following name: `ml-perf-ccu-host-private-key`
+In the example below, the key pair is called: `ml-perf-ccu-host-private-key`

 1. Save the private key securely on your local machine, and set the permissions so that only you can read your private key file: